HomAfromPTZ/Request-Call-Back-Translated/readme.txt

 == Installation ==

 1. Unzip package contents
-2. Upload "request-callback" directory to the "/wp-content/plugins/" directory
+2. Upload `request-callback` directory to the `/wp-content/plugins/` directory
-3. Activate the plugin through the "Plugins" menu in WordPress
+3. Activate the plugin through the `Plugins` menu in WordPress
-4. Configure the plugin by going to "Settings" > "Request Call Back".
-Note: the plugin will work with default settings, however it is recommended to configure your email address and "thank you" page.
+4. Configure the plugin by going to `Settings > Request Call Back`.
+Note: the plugin will work with default settings, however it is recommended to configure your email address and `thank you` page.
-5. To add the button, place "<?php do_action('wpcallback_button'); ?>" in your template file where you want the button to appear (e.g. header.php).
+5. To add the button, place `<?php do_action('wpcallback_button'); ?>` in your template file where you want the button to appear (e.g. header.php).
 Note: you need this code if using lightbox mode (default).
-If "Display mode" is set to use an existing page, adding the button code is optional.
+If `Display mode` is set to use an existing page, adding the button code is optional.
 6. Make any required CSS and style modifications to meet your needs.
 7. Test and enjoy :)